-For the subsequent fiscal year, the District anticipates that the cost of general operations will remain fairly constant.
-The Board is in discussion to issue Bonds in order to fund the construction and acquisition of infrastructure improvements.
+For the subsequent fiscal year, the District anticipates that the cost of general operations will increase as the District is built out.

 CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our citizens, land owners, customers, investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the financial resources it manages and the stewardship of the facilities it maintains.
 If you have questions about this report or need additional financial information, contact the Gardens at Hammock Beach Community Development District's Finance Department at 219 E. Livingston Street, Orlando, Florida, 32801.